Barbara Rockell, Chair

 - Our faculty are responsive to the most current scholarly, empirical, and programmatic information available in the national and international study of crime and criminal justice.

-The completion of the major leads to a Bachelor of Arts degree in Criminology.
+The completion of the major leads to the Bachelor of Arts in Criminology.
 Currently, there is no minor available in criminology.